haxala1r/haxala1r.github.io/hello-world.md

 I'm really excited to be able to use what I've built.

-Well, I guess I'll use the rest of this page to tell you a bit more about the benefits and exciting parts of my project.
+Well, I guess I'll use the rest of this page to tell you a bit more about the exciting parts of my project.
  (also maybe a bit about how satisfied I am with it)

+You can find the code on my GitHub [right here](https://github.com/haxala1r/site-generator).

 # What it does
 From a user standpoint, this project accomplishes three main things: